Other Ways To Be An Elf

 If there is no Post Office offering Operation Santa in your city, the good news is there are several other cool ways to be an elf.

 - Call a local orphanage in your city and ask for the Director.
-Orphans need toys at Christmas, too.
-Get out your Yellow Pages or search online!
+Orphans need toys at Christmas, too!

 - Anonymously pay off a layaway account at K-Mart or Wal Mart.
 “At Kmart stores across the country, Santa seems to be getting some help: Anonymous donors are paying off strangers’ layaway accounts, buying the Christmas gifts other families couldn’t afford, especially toys and children’s clothes set aside by impoverished parents,” notes an Associated Press story of December 15, 2011.